Why Are Cigarettes So Sexy? A Story of Art Nouveau Posters

 JOB was not, in fact, a cigarette brand.
-They produced thin rolling papers made of rice paper, since in the 19th century most smokers rolled their own cigarettes.
-JB letters referred to the initials of the owner, Jean Bardou, while the ‘O’ was in reality a diamond shape which separated two letters in the first designs of the ads.
+They produced thin rolling papers made of rice paper due to the fact that in the 19th century, most smokers rolled their own cigarettes.
+JB letters referred to the initials of the owner, Jean Bardou, while the “O” was, in reality, a diamond shape that separated the two letters in the first designs of the ads.

 When Jean Bardou died, his son took over the company and invested in developing the advertisement for the brand.
 In the 1890s, he invited Alphonse Mucha, a famous Czech Art Nouveau artist to design some of the posters.

 This cigarette goddess was inspired by Michelangelo’s Sibyl from the Sistine Chapel.
-She became so popular that the poster was produced also in a form of a lithograph.
-And gave a beginning to a series of other sexy posters.
+She became so popular that the poster was also produced in the form of a lithograph.
+It also gave birth to a series of other sexy posters.

 Reclining Smoking Goddess

-The success of JOB’s inspired other brands to follow in their footsteps.
+The success of JOB inspired other brands to follow in their footsteps.
 They cooperated with Mucha but also employed other artists like an Italian Aleardo Villa.

 Luxurious Smoking Goddess